isabelc/WooCommerce-Show-Attributes/readme.txt

 = 1.0 =
 * Initial release.
 == Upgrade Notice ==
+= 1.4.0 =
+15 new options are available to give you more control over where to show the attributes.
 = 1.2.5 =
 Fixed a Fatal Error on the admin Edit Order page.